 By Olivia Nieto

-Olivia Nieto is a freshman at Sisters High School.
+Olivia Nieto is a student at Sisters High School.
 She recently became a freelance writer and has been composing articles for the local Nugget Newspaper.
-Olivia enjoys playing saxophone in High School band and running Cross Country.
+Olivia enjoys playing saxophone in high school band and running cross country.